 In addition to the assistance of the Bank's divisions, the Remuneration Committee obtains advice from the specialized firm Willis Towers Watson, which assists the Committee in identifying market trends and regulatory developments in connection with remuneration; it also consults with EY People Advisory Services, a firm that is specialized in the implementation of integrated business strategies.
-Specialized consulting firm Mercer Consulting S.L. issued an independent assessment on the implementation of the Remuneration Policy that is applicable to the members of the Identified Staff and on the Directors Remuneration Policy; it concluded that the policies were being applied properly; that report was submitted to the Risk Committee and the Remuneration Committee in January 2024.
+Specialized consulting firm Mercer Consulting S.L. issued an independent assessment on the implementation of the Remuneration Policy that is applicable to the members of the Identified Staff and on the Director Remuneration Policy; it concluded that the policies were being applied properly; that report was submitted to the Risk Committee and the Remuneration Committee in January 2025.

-Additionally, with a view to establishing a Remuneration Policy that is consistent with comparable companies, each year Banco Sabadell uses the Spencer Stuart Board Index 2023 and the report entitled "The remuneration of directors of listed companies" produced by consulting firm KPMG, as well as advice from consulting firm Willis Towers Watson, to perform a comparative analysis of the remuneration for the Board of Directors, members of Senior Management and other members of the Identified Staff with respect to the market.
+Additionally, with a view to establishing a Remuneration Policy that is consistent with comparable companies, each year Banco Sabadell uses the Spencer Stuart Board Index 2023 and the report entitled "La remuneración de los consejeros de las sociedades cotizadas" (The remuneration of directors of listed companies) produced by consulting firm KPMG, as well as advice from consulting firm Willis Towers Watson, to perform a comparative analysis of the remuneration for the Board of Directors, members of Senior Management and other members of the Identified Staff with respect to the market.

-The remuneration for the CEO for 2024 was benchmarked against two groups of companies.
+The remuneration for the CEO for 2025 was benchmarked against two groups of companies.
 As detailed in the following table, the first peer group is composed of 15 banks from Spain and other European countries (the international benchmark), while the second peer group is made up of 15 Spanish companies, most of them in the IBEX-35 (the domestic benchmark).

-The CEO's total remuneration for 2024 is in the 69th percentile of the international peer group and the 61th percentile of the domestic peer group.
+The CEO's total remuneration for 2025 is in the 71st percentile of the international peer group and the 75th percentile of the domestic peer group.